martin-brennan/martin-brennan.com/_posts/2015-01-12-writing-programming-crafts-worth-honing.md

 I compare these two crafts because the 10,000 hour rule is applicable to both.
 Each craft requires careful, _deliberate_ practice for the engineer or writer to improve and become and expert at what they do.
 And if you really have a passion for something, you will bend every ounce of your will to perfecting that craft because you always get joy out of learning more from it.

 Developing a craft is about dreaming big, and thinking deliberately about how you can improve.
-But you can&#8217;t let either of these things stop you from honing your craft.
+But you can’t let either of these things stop you from honing your craft.
 Dreams can stay as just that, dreams, or they can turn into a bestselling novel or highly successful company.
 Thoughts can stop you from ever accomplishing anything, from ever writing a line of code or setting pen to page.
 I think Rudyard Kipling had the right idea in his poem _If_:

 > If you can dream — and not make dreams your master;
   If you can think — and not make thoughts your aim;